Overconsumption

-When used in the environmental sense, the discussion of overconsumption often parallels that of population size and growth, and human development: more people demanding higher qualities of living, currently requires greater extraction of resources, which causes subsequent environmental degradation such as climate change and biodiversity loss.
-Currently, the inhabitants of high wealth, "developed" nations consume resources at a rate almost 32 times greater than those of the developing world, who make up the majority of the human population (7.9 billion people).
+When used in the environmental sense, the discussion of overconsumption often parallels population size, growth, and human development: more people demanding a higher quality of living requires greater extraction of resources, which causes subsequent environmental degradation, such as climate change and biodiversity loss.
+Currently, the inhabitants of high-wealth, "developed" nations consume resources at a rate almost 32 times greater than those of the developing world, making up most of the human population (7.9 billion people).
 However, the developing world is a growing consumer market.
-These nations are quickly gaining more purchasing power and it is expected that the Global South, which includes cities in Asia, America, and Africa, will account for 56% of consumption growth by 2030.
-This means that if current trends continue relative consumption rates will shift more into these developing countries, whereas developed countries would start to plateau.
-Sustainable Development Goal 12 "responsible consumption and production" is the main international policy tool with goals to abate the impact of overconsumption.
+These nations are quickly gaining more purchasing power.
+The Global South, which includes cities in Asia, America, and Africa, is expected to account for 56% of consumption growth by 2030, meaning that if current trends continue, relative consumption rates will shift more into these developing countries, whereas developed countries would start to plateau.
+Sustainable Development Goal 12, "responsible consumption and production", is the main international policy tool with goals to abate the impact of overconsumption.

 Causes

 Economic growth

-Economic growth is sometimes seen as a driver for overconsumption.
-Economic growth can be seen as a catalyst of overconsumption due to it requiring greater resource input to sustain the growth.
+Economic growth is sometimes seen as a driver for overconsumption due to a growing economy requiring compounding amounts of resource input to sustain the growth.
 China is an example where this phenomenon has been observed readily.
-China’s GDP increased massively from 1978, and energy consumption has increased by 6-fold.
-By 1983, China’s consumption surpassed the biocapacity of their natural resources, leading to overconsumption.
+China's GDP increased massively from 1978, and energy consumption has increased by 6-fold.
+By 1983, China's consumption surpassed the biocapacity of their natural resources, leading to overconsumption.
 In the last 30–40 years, China has seen significant increases in its pollution, land degradation, and non-renewable resource depletion, which aligns with its considerable economic growth.
 It is unknown if other rapidly developing nations will see similar trends in resource overconsumption.